shinystaratnight/sslcom-rails/README.md

 5. Create `.vagrant/machines/default/virtualbox/creator_uid` put your machine user's UID.
 For Macs it's usually 501, Windows 0.
 6. Create `.vagrant/machines/default/virtualbox/synced_folders` and edit the hostpath to match the directory of the cloned Rails repo.
 Template is available below.
 7. Use the Vagrantfile in the SSL.com repository to `vagrant up` and build the environment.
-8. SSH into the vagrant environment `vagrant ssh`, navigate to the SSL.com repo and `bundle install`.
+8. SSH into the vagrant environment `vagrant ssh`, navigate to the SSL.com repo and run `yarn` then `bundle install`.
 9. Download and place database.yml, secrets.yml, local_env.yml, and settings.yml into the config directory.
+10. Setup Pillar by running the following commands `pillar_theme:webpacker:yarn_install`
-10. Create the development database with `RAILS_ENV=development rake db:create`.
+11. Create the development database with `RAILS_ENV=development rake db:create`.
 If prompted for a password, type `vagrant`.
-11. Get the schema by typing `RAILS_ENV=development rake db:structure:load`
+12. Get the schema by typing `RAILS_ENV=development rake db:structure:load`
-12. Run any needed migrations `RAILS_ENV=development rake db:migrate`.
+13. Run any needed migrations `RAILS_ENV=development rake db:migrate`.
-13. Download sandbox_ssl_com.sql and populate the database with `mysql -u ssl_db -p sandbox_ssl_com < database_ssl_com.sql`
+14. Download sandbox_ssl_com.sql and populate the database with `mysql -u ssl_db -p sandbox_ssl_com < database_ssl_com.sql`
-14. Run migrations again `bundle exec rake db:migrate RAILS_ENV=development`
+15. Run migrations again `bundle exec rake db:migrate RAILS_ENV=development`
-15. Execute the following command: LIVE=all EJBCA_ENV=development RAILS_ENV=development bundle exec rake cas:seed_ejbca_profiles
+16. Execute the following command: LIVE=all EJBCA_ENV=development RAILS_ENV=development bundle exec rake cas:seed_ejbca_profiles
-16. Navigate to the repo and run `foreman start web`
+17. Navigate to the repo and run `foreman start web`
-17. Navigate to `https://secure.ssl.local:3000/` in your browser and it should work!
+18. Navigate to `https://secure.ssl.local:3000/` in your browser and it should work!
-18. Get access to SSL.com's VPN (Ask Leo or developers).
+19. Get access to SSL.com's VPN (Ask Leo or developers).

 ### `synced_folders` Template